Minority Interest

 How Minority Interest Works on Financial Statements

-Minority interest impacts both the balance sheet and the income statement. **On the Balance Sheet:** Since accounting rules usually require a parent company to consolidate 100% of a subsidiary's assets and liabilities if they own more than 50% of the voting stock, the balance sheet would essentially overstate the parent's net worth if not adjusted.
-To fix this, "Minority Interest" is listed in the Shareholder's Equity section (or sometimes between liabilities and equity).
-It represents the net asset value of the subsidiary that belongs to the minority shareholders. **On the Income Statement:** Similarly, the parent company consolidates 100% of the subsidiary's revenue and expenses.
-This leads to a total "Net Income" figure that includes money technically belonging to the minority owners.
-Toward the bottom of the income statement, you will see a line item (often called "Net Income Attributable to Non-Controlling Interests") which subtracts the minority's share of the profits.
-The final "Net Income Attributable to Parent" is the number used for calculating Earnings Per Share (EPS).
+Minority interest has a profound and visible impact on both the consolidated balance sheet and the consolidated income statement, and understanding its placement is critical for accurate financial analysis.
+On the Balance Sheet: Because modern accounting rules generally require a parent company to consolidate 100% of a subsidiary's assets (like cash, buildings, and inventory) and 100% of its liabilities if they own more than 50% of the voting stock, the balance sheet would appear to overstate the parent's actual net worth if it weren't adjusted.
+To correct this, "Minority Interest" is listed as a distinct line item within the Shareholder's Equity section.
+It represents the net asset value (book value) of the subsidiary that technically belongs to those outside, minority shareholders.
+It is an ownership claim that the parent company does not possess.
+On the Income Statement: Similarly, the parent company reports 100% of the subsidiary's total revenue and operating expenses.
+This leads to a consolidated "Net Income" figure that includes profits technically belonging to the minority owners.
+Toward the bottom of the income statement, just before the final bottom line, you will see a specific deduction called "Net Income Attributable to Non-Controlling Interests."
+This line item subtracts the minority shareholders' fractional share of the subsidiary's profits.
+The resulting figure, "Net Income Attributable to the Parent," is the actual number used for calculating the company's Earnings Per Share (EPS) and dividend coverage.

 Real-World Example: Calculation